 If the stains are really tough to get out, you’ll want to add some fresh lemon juice (after you scrubbed the board) and set it in a sunny area in your kitchen for an hour or so.
 Between the heat of the sun’s rays and the citric acid, it should act as if you put household bleach on the cutting board.

 Whichever method you use, always rinse off with warm water.

 I had read on the web there are many different types of DIY recipes out there to make your garbage disposal smell fresh using lemons.
 I’ve seen lemon pods, lemon dishwashing powder, you name it, it’s out there.
 But for me, I’m more of a vinegar and baking soda type of gal when it comes to freshening up my garbage disposal.

 Maybe you’re all out of vinegar and baking soda or just want to try something different.
-If that’s the case then you’ll want to pull your frozen lemon rinds out of the freezer and put them down the disposal.
+If that’s the case then you’ll want to pull your frozen lemon rinds out of the freezer and put them down at your disposal.
 For best results, run the hot water while you’re using the disposal, as the heat will defrost the lemon rinds up quicker.
 You can also do this with fresh lemons; however, the frozen lemon rinds will also act as a blade sharpener for your garbage disposal.

 Use lemon juice to remove stains from plastic containers

 One of the easiest ways to rid that nasty stained tomato sauce plastic container is to rub lemon juice on it.
 Not only will it remove the stains but it will leave it smelling so fresh and yummy.
-Once you rub the lemon on it, let it sit for abo0ut 5 to 10 minutes.
+Once you rub the lemon on it, let it sit for about 5 to 10 minutes.
 If the stains are super tough to get out (like if you used that stained container to heat something in the microwave; it may just benefit you to throw the container out.

-What are some of the ways you use lemons in the kitchen.
+What are some of the ways you use lemons in the kitchen?
 Share in a comment.